Plectranthus prostratus Gürke

 USDA hardiness zone 7b to 10a: from 5 °F (−15 °C) to 35 °F (+1.7 °C).

 How to Grow and Care

 Plectranthus are easily cultivated and require little extra attention or special treatment.
-They enjoy well-composted soils, and as rule thrive in semi shade or cool positions on south facing aspects.
-They are ideally suited to growth under the shade of trees.
-They are generally shallow rooted and enjoy adequate water but they do store water in their stems and are resistant to prolonged periods of drought.
-Plectranthus are often grown for their attractive foliage, flowers or both and vary in their growth forms from dense prostrate ground covers to subshrubs and large shrubs.
+They enjoy well-composted soil and, as a rule, thrive in semi-shade or cool positions on the south-facing aspects.
+Thus, they are ideally suited to growth under the shade of trees.
+They are generally shallow rooted and enjoy adequate water, but they store water in their stems and resist prolonged periods of drought.
+Plectranthus are often grown for their attractive foliage, flowers, or both and vary in their growth forms from dense prostrate ground covers to sub-shrubs and large shrubs.

-Although they are frost tender they are usually grown in shady protected places and as such are afforded some protection from frost.
-Due to the fact that they all flower at the end of the growing season frost does not affect flowering.
-If the plants are affected by frost they can be cut back at the end of winter and will grow out rapidly.
-Once the plants have been established for a year or more they become woodier at the base and are more resistant to frost damage.
+Although they are frost tender, they are usually grown in shady, protected places and, as such, are afforded some protection from frost.
+Because they all flower at the end of the growing season, frost does not affect flowering.
+If the plants are affected by frost, they can be cut back at the end of winter and grow rapidly.
+Once the plants have been established for a year or more, they become woodier at the base and are more resistant to frost damage.

 - Back to genus Plectranthus